 Robert A. Poulton, PhD

-As a graduate student instructor at Penn State, I taught classes of over 100 students.
-Here at Graceland, the small class sizes allow me to get to know my students.
-I can give them individual tutoring outside of the classroom, help them with their research, serve as their academic advisor, collaborate with their economics club and even compete against them on the basketball court during intramural season!
-Seeing them grow over their four years and transform into successful career professionals is the most rewarding aspect of my job.
+As a graduate student instructor at Penn State, Dr. Poulton taught classes of over 100 students.
+At Graceland, the small class sizes allow him to get to know his students.
+He can give them individual tutoring outside of the classroom, help them with their research, serve as their academic advisor, collaborate with their economics club and even compete against them on the basketball court during intramural season.

 Dr. Poulton says seeing the students grow over their four years at Graceland and transform into successful career professionals is the most rewarding aspect of his job.